Technical SEO

 This way, the page load time affects crawling as Google crawls fewer pages on a website that take more time to load.

-Caching can help to reduce page load time by storing frequently accessed resources closer to the end user, this will indirectly increase the optimisation of web pages.
+Caching can help to reduce page load time by storing frequently accessed resources closer to the end user, which will indirectly increase the optimization of web pages.

 Caching can improve the user experience and increase your page's traffic.
 It is because a user cannot wait for a long time while the page is loading.